As I’ve written within the sustainability space for over 5 years now, I’ve collected many great ideas and tips on living a more eco-friendly life.

 27. Veto plastic bin liners and instead just wash the bin/s out once per week (if you’re composting food scraps there shouldn’t be much grimy rubbish anyway!)

 28. Instead of throwing out your veggie scraps, save them for a compost pile.
+If you live in a tiny apartment a Bokashi composting system (pictured below) will make the ideal composter for you.
 If you live in an apartment building, encourage your neighbours to save their compost.
 Go one step further and invest in a communal compost bin so your neighbours have more incentive to save their food scraps.

 30. Mend clothes and try to fix items instead of just throwing it out.

 31. Repurpose items where possible.
-For example, and old shirt can be turned into a t-shirt.
+For example, an old shirt can be turned into a t-shirt.

 32. Don’t wash clothes if you don’t need to.
 You can air-dry jeans between washes.
 Jeans can also be worn upwards of 10x or more without needing to be washed.